RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow/index.md

 ## Activity Checklist { .check}

 + Open the Rainbow Predictor Starter Trinket: <a href="http://jumpto.cc/rainbow-go" target="_blank">jumpto.cc/rainbow-go</a>.
-If you're reading this online, you can also use the embedded version of this trinket below.
+If you're reading this online, you can also use the embedded version of this Trinket below.

 <div class="trinket">
 <iframe src="https://trinket.io/embed/python/6e4cb01c6b?start=result" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>